What is younger onset dementia?

 For the person with younger onset dementia and their family members there are a number of issues that may arise:

 The sense of loss for the person with younger onset dementia and their family can be enormous.
 Unplanned loss of income if the person with dementia was earning an income can be a major problem for the family.
-Loss of self-esteem, and the loss of a purpose in life may occur.
-Future plans, perhaps for travel or time with children or grandchildren, may no longer be an option.
+They can also experience a loss of self-esteem, and a loss of a purpose in their life.
+Future plans, such as travel or time with children or grandchildren, may no longer be an option.